Changes to Class Enrollment - Fall 2021

 Students may make payment in the following ways.

 Online: You may pay online using VISA, MasterCard, American Express, or Discover.
-We also accept ACH check, or international wire transfer through peerTransfer (see information below under "Electronic Fund Transfer") when you log on to the My Student Account link at my.newpaltz.edu.
+We also accept ACH check or electronic payment via Flywire.
+Flywire can be accessed in your student account at my.newpaltz.edu.

 By Mail: Include a check or postal money order payable to SUNY New Paltz with a signed copy of your invoice.
 You may also pay by VISA, Discover, American Express, or MasterCard.
 The mailing address is